yootech123/CYBERSECURITY-ETHICALHACKING/README.md

 # Libraries Used #

-Requests:  "This library is used to make HTTP requests to the website".
+ (1) Requests:  "This library is used to make HTTP requests to the website".

-BeautifulSoup:   "This library helps parse HTML content, making it easier to extract information from web pages ".
+(2) BeautifulSoup:   "This library helps parse HTML content, making it easier to extract information from web pages ".

-SQL Injection Payloads:

-			These are specially crafted strings that are used to test whether the website is vulnerable to SQL Injection.
-Examples include:
+SQL Injection Payloads:  "These are specially crafted strings that are used to test whether the website is vulnerable to SQL Injection.
+Examples include".

     xss_payloads = ['<script>alert(1)</script>', '<img src="x" onerror="alert(1)">', '<svg/onload=alert(1)>']